NBKRedSpy/QM_MoreCombatInfo/README.md

 The accuracy and roll numbers are displayed as whole numbers, but are actually decimals.
 It is possible for the display to show the same number but still miss.
 Ex:  51 vs 51 when in reality it is 51.1 vs 51.3

 # Known Issues
-* The header which shows the attacker is not always updated and therefore incorrect.
-* The game's log (Player.log) will have localization errors / warnings.
-This does not impact the game.
-* Some melee attacks are not registered.

-# Buy Me a Coffee
+* When an attack has multiple rolls, all the rolls will be first, and then any damage will follow.

+# Support Development
 If you enjoy my mods and want to buy me a coffee, check out my [Ko-Fi](https://ko-fi.com/nbkredspy71915) page.

 Thanks!

 # Source Code